-1. Introduction
+Introduction

-Operators of confined feeding operations (CFOs) who are required to reclaim abandoned or active groundwater monitoring wells should contact the nearest Natural Resources Conservation Board (NRCB) field office to discuss options for their individual situations.
-The reclamation work should be conducted by a contractor or consultant.
+Operators of confined feeding operations (CFOs) who are required to reclaim abandoned or active groundwater monitoring wells should contact the nearest Natural Resources Conservation Board (NRCB) field office or Agriculture and Rural Development (ARD) CFO extension specialist to discuss options for their individual situations.
+It is recommended that a contractor/consultant conduct the reclamation work.